san650/ember-web-app/README.md

 ## Documentation

-This Ember addon creates `config/manifest.js` configuration file to generate a [Web Application Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) for your web application.
-It also generates some compatibility meta tags for supporting other platforms.
+This Ember addon generates a [Web Application Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) at build time using the `config/manifest.js` configuration file.

+It also generates some compatibility meta tags for supporting vendor specific web application features like Apple's [Web Content For Safari](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/Introduction/Introduction.html) and Microsoft's [Browser configuration schema](https://msdn.microsoft.com/en-us/library/dn320426%28v=vs.85%29.aspx) that don't yet support the Web Application Manifest standard.

-The addon takes into account four different types of targets when generating the manifest and the backward compatibility meta tags for supporting iOS and Microsoft devices.
+Internally, this addon takes into account four different types of targets for generating the web app manifest taking care of geneating some backward compatibility meta tags in order to support as much devices and browsers as possible.
+These targets are:

 * manifest (default target)
 * apple (to target iOS devices)